 You have two options for using dice with this activity.
-You can use the included Halloween printable die and assemble it on your own OR you can use the pocket die printable cards to place in a pocket die.
+You can use the included Halloween printable die and assemble it on your own OR you can use the pocket dice printable cards to place in a pocket die.

+Simply cut out the die along the thick black line.
+Then you’ll fold inward, along the dotted lines.
 Keep folding up the die and tucking in the edges until it’s in a cube shape.
 Lastly, add a couple pieces of tape to secure the die.

-If you choose to place this activity in your math center, be sure that your students have a solid foundation of graphing skills.
-If it’s been awhile then a quick reminder of how to graph will help!
+If using this Halloween math activity in your math centers, be sure that your students have a solid foundation of graphing skills.
+If it’s been a while then a quick reminder of how to graph will help!

 Time to Graph!

+Player #2 then rolls and records the picture rolled on their own recording sheet.
 The game continues until one of the player’s Halloween themed picture has reached the top of their own graph first!

-Grab Your Copy
+Grab Your FREE Copy